react-native-community/react-native-circleci-orb/README.md

 # Orb support is from version >= 2.1
 version: 2.1

-# Make sure you use the latest version of the Orb
+# Make sure you use the latest version of the Orb!
 orbs:
-  rn: react-native-community/react-native@dev:0.2.0
+  rn: react-native-community/react-native@1.0.0

 # Custom jobs which are not part of the Orb
 jobs: